 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Acute Myeloid Leukemia (AML).
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Leukemia is a cancer of the blood.
-It begins when normal blood cells change and grow uncontrollably.
-Acute myeloid leukemia (AML) is a type of leukemia that is a cancer of the blood-forming tissue in the bone marrow.
+It begins when healthy blood cells change and multiply uncontrollably.
+Acute myeloid leukemia (AML) is a type of leukemia that is a cancer of the blood-forming tissue in the bone marrow, the spongy.
 AML may also be called acute nonlymphocytic leukemia or acute myelogenous leukemia.

 About bone marrow and blood cells

-Bone marrow is the spongy, red tissue in the inner part of the large bones and is where a person’s blood cells are made.
-Normal immature blood cells are called blasts.
+Bone marrow is the spongy, red tissue in the inner part of the large bones.
+It is where a person’s blood cells are made.
+Healthy immature blood cells are called blasts.
 Blasts mature into one of three different types of blood cells:

 Both children and adults can develop leukemia.
 This section is about AML that occurs in children, sometimes called pediatric AML.
 Learn more about AML in adults.